jupyterhub/repo2docker/docs/source/contributing/roadmap.md

 ### Reviewing and Updating the Roadmap

-The roadmap will get updated as time passes (next review by 1st December) based on discussions and ideas captured as issues.
+The roadmap will get updated as time passes (next review by 31st January 2019) based on discussions and ideas captured as issues.
 This means this list should not be exhaustive, it should only represent the "top of the stack" of ideas.
 It should